This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 my last article,

-we discussed storing files like these commands in /usr/lib
+we discussed storing files like these commands in /usr/lib.

 This is where we installed our rails application library files when we